 Under Section 22 of the Immigration Act 2014, all Landlords in England are required to carry out Right to Rent checks for new Tenancies to determine whether occupiers aged 18 and over have the right to live in the UK legally.
 When preparing the Tenancy Agreement, Gibbs Gillespie will collect the relevant documents from the Tenant and occupier; confirm the Tenant’s right to rent with the Landlord and store copies of the documents in line with the legislation.

 Where the initial check shows that a person has the right to be in the UK for a limited time, a follow up check must be made prior to the expiry date of the Tenant’s right to be in the UK, or 12 months after the original check, whichever is the later.
 Gibbs Gillespie will inform the Landlord in writing when this check needs to be made at the start of the initial Tenancy.
-If the Landlord has instructed Gibbs Gillespie’s Comprehensive Property Management service, Gibbs Gillespie will conduct the follow up check in line with the legislation.
+If the Landlord has instructed one of Gibbs Gillespie’s Property Management services, Gibbs Gillespie will conduct the follow up check in line with the legislation.
 If required Gibbs Gillespie will also make a report to the Home Office.

 If the Landlord’s follow up check shows that the person no longer has the right to be in the UK, the Landlord must make a report to the Home Office using: www.gov.uk/report-immigration-crime.

 The Landlord may be fined up to £3,000 per occupier if renting a Property to someone who is not allowed to stay in the UK and/or they cannot show that the Tenant’s or occupier’s documents proving the right to rent were checked.
 The Landlord may also be fined if they do not make a follow up check and/or do not report a Tenant or occupier whose limited time stay has run out to the Home Office: www.gov.uk/penalties-illegal-renting.